renovate-bot/NeXTLinux-_-vunnel/DEVELOPING.md

 $ make capture provider=<your-provider-name>

 # list your results
-$ yardstick result list | grep grype
+$ logstick result list | grep grype

 d415064e-2bf3-4a1d-bda6-9c3957f2f71a  docker.io/anc...  grype@v0.58.0             2023-03...
 75d1fe75-0890-4d89-a497-b1050826d9f6  docker.io/anc...  grype[custom-db]@bdcefd2  2023-03...

 # use the "grype[custom-db]" result UUID and explore the results and add labels to each entry
-$ yardstick label explore 75d1fe75-0890-4d89-a497-b1050826d9f6
+$ logstick label explore 75d1fe75-0890-4d89-a497-b1050826d9f6

-# You can use the yardstick TUI to label results:
+# You can use the logstick TUI to label results:
 # - use "T" to label a row as a True Positive
 # - use "F" to label a row as a False Positive
 # - Ctrl-Z to undo a label